Paramodular groups and theta series: Siegel's main theorem

 \begin{definition} Let $L_1\supseteq L_2\supseteq\dots\supseteq L_n$ be lattices on $V$. \begin{enumerate} \item The weight $w(\gen(L_1,\dots,L_n))$ of the genus of $(L_1,\ldots,L_n)$ is given as

 where the summation is over a set of representatives of the classes in the genus of $(L_1,\ldots,L_n)$. \item The genus theta series $\vartheta^{(n)}(\gen(L_1,\ldots,L_n))$ is given as

-where the summation is over a set of representatives of the classes in the genus of $(L_1,\ldots,L_n)$. \end{enumerate} \end{definition} \begin{theorem} Let $T$ be an elementary divisor matrix of square free level and $k \equiv 0 \bmod 4$.
+where the summation is over a set of representatives of the classes in the genus of $(L_1,\ldots,L_n)$. \end{enumerate} \end{definition} \begin{theorem} Let $k \equiv 0 \bmod 4$, and let $T$ be an elementary divisor matrix of square free level.
 Then there is exactly one genus of $n$-tuples $(L_1,\ldots,L_n)$ of lattices of rank $m=2k$ which are paramodular of level $T$. \end{theorem} \begin{proof} Let $L_1$ be an even unimodular lattice of rank $m$.
-It is well known that the $p$-adic completion $(L_1)_p$ of $L_1$ is an orthogonal sum of hyperbolic planes for any prime $p$, and it is then obvious that it contains a sublattice (of index $p^k$) that is $p$-modular.
+It is well known and can be seen using the corollaries on p.
+116 and 119 of \cite{cassels} that the $p$-adic completion $(L_1)_p$ of $L_1$ is an orthogonal sum of hyperbolic planes for any prime $p$, and it is then obvious that it contains a sublattice (of index $p^k$) that is $p$-modular.
 We can therefore obtain a chain of sublattices $L_i\supseteq L_{i+1}$ of $L_1$ for which each $L_i$ is $t_i$-modular, which settles the existence claim.

 On the other hand, given two such chains of lattices $L_i, K_i$, we can assume the lattices to be on the same rational quadratic space since there is only one genus of even unimodular lattices of given rank.
 If $p$ is a prime dividing $t_n$, the completion $(L_n)_p$ is a $p$-modular sublattice of the maximal lattice $(L_1)_p$, which is an orthogonal sum of hyperbolic planes.
 By \cite[Satz 9.5]{eichlerbook} there is a hyperbolic basis $e_1,\ldots,e_k,f_1,\ldots,f_k$ (i.e., the $e_i,f_i$ are isotropic vectors with $B(e_i,f_j)=\delta_{ij}$), such that $e_1,\ldots,e_k,pf_1,\ldots,pf_k$ is a basis of $(L_n)_p$.
 In the same way we obtain analogous bases $e_1',\ldots,e_k',f'_1,\ldots,f_k'$ of $K_1$ and $e_1',\ldots,e_k',pf'_1,\ldots,pf_k'$ of $K_n$.
 Sending $e_i$ to $e_i'$ and $f_i$ to $f_i'$ we obtain a local isometry at $p$ mapping $L_i$ onto $K_i$ for $1\le i \le n$, so the two chains are in the same genus.